 Travel costs Spain: Transport

 Because Spain is a large country, it is best to select a certain area and travel there.
-Depending on what kind of trip you are going to do, it is best to travel by public transport or by car.
-We recommend traveling by car because you travel more flexibly and are not tied to timetables from public transport.
+Depending on what kind of trip you are going to do, it is best to travel by public transport (you can buy public transport tickets via the link) or by car.
+We recommend traveling by car because you’re able to travel more flexible and are not tied to timetables from public transport.

 Based on our Northern Spain road trip you can take into account the costs below.
 The total costs are shown based on two people.